-Asset management, property management, marketing, legal all make up the Birgo Capital team.
+Asset management, property management, marketing, and legal all make up the Birgo Capital team.
 With expertise in acquisitions, legal, finance, operations, and property management, investors can be confident they’ve hired a skilled and dedicated team to preserve and grow their wealth.

 Our newest content series will give you an introduction to our principals.
 First up is Josh Fischer, who leads our acquisitions and marketing teams.

 Tell me a little bit about your background.

 I grew up in the Greensburg area, and my grandpa owned a bunch of single family rental properties, so I grew up around real estate.
 I remember having breakfast with him on a Saturday morning – I was probably ten or eleven – and hearing a knock on the door as one of his tenants was bringing him that month’s rent.
 He smiled and said, “You’ve got to buy, real estate, Josh.
 I make money while I’m having breakfast.
 I make money while I’m asleep.
 Buy real estate.”
 He was a character, but I’ve never forgotten that.